ferdjoukh/ATL-UTF/ATLMetrics/docs/tranformations-folder.md

 # Model Transformations folder

-This documents explains how the folder that contains the model transformations (MTs) **must** be built.
+This document explains how the folder that contains the model transformations (MTs) **must** be built.

 ## Content

-In this folder, we found the following data:
+In this folder, we find the following data:

 - The ATL model transformations source files (*.atl*, *.asm*, *.emftvm*)
 - All needed meta-models (at least 1 or 2 for each model transformation).